 Architectural proteins, such as cohesin and CTCF, are also enriched at the loop anchors .
 Specifically, the cohesin protein-complex is important for cell type-specific intra-TAD gene regulation .
-Teh transcription factor CTCF is another central player in the regulation of chromatin architecture and gene expression.
-According to a recent model , loops mediated by CTCF only or CTCF and cohesin collectively are important for the structural maintenance of TADs.
+The transcription factor CTCF is another central player in the regulation of chromatin architecture and gene expression.
+According to a recent model , loops mediated by CTCF only or with cohesin are important for the structural maintenance of TADs.
 These loops act as insulators, preventing interactions between TADs.
-In contrast, loops containing only cohesin binding sites are crucial in mediating regulatory intra-chromosomal interactions, supported by the evidence that cohesin depletion is associated with disrupted promoter-enhancer interactions within TADs .
+In contrast, loops anchors bound only by cohesin are crucial in mediating regulatory intra-chromosomal interactions, supported by the evidence that cohesin depletion is associated with disrupted promoter-enhancer interactions within TADs .

-I found that elincRNA promoter regions are significantly enriched in CTCF and cohesin binding sites in LCL (binding of SMC3 and RAD21, 2 cohesin subunits, were used to identify cohesin binding, Methods) (fold enrichment = 5.2 and 8.1, respectively, q=1e-04) This enrichment is greater than the one found for other lincRNAs (fold enrichment = 1.3 and 1.3, respectively, q<0.05, Figure [enrich_elinc]B).
+I found that elincRNA promoter regions are significantly enriched in both CTCF and cohesin binding sites in LCLs (fold enrichment = 5.2 and 8.1, respectively, q=1e-04, union of binding sites for cohesion submits, SMC3 and RAD21, are used to identify cohesin binding, Methods) This enrichment is greater than the one found for other LCL-expressed lincRNAs (fold enrichment = 1.3 and 1.3, q<0.05 for both sites of CTCF and cohesion binding, Figure [enrich_elinc]B).

-As a large proportion of binding sites for CTCF and cohesin overlap in the human genome (Figure [enrich_elinc]C) and since loops mediated by CTCF and cohesin collectively are thought to have different roles in chromosomal organization from those mediated only by cohesin , I further determined the independent enrichment of elincRNAs in CTCF and cohesin binding, using mutually exclusive binding sites for these proteins.
+Because loops mediated by CTCF and cohesin synergistically are thought to have different roles in chromosomal organization from those mediated by only cohesin and since a large proportion of binding sites for CTCF and cohesin overlap in the human genome (Figure [enrich_elinc]C), I further determined the independent enrichment of elincRNAs in CTCF- and cohesion-only binding sites, using mutually exclusive binding sites for these proteins.
 This revealed a greater enrichment of cohesin binding sites (Figure [enrich_elinc]D) in elincRNA loci (fold enrichment = 13.1, q=1e-04) compared to that of CTCF (fold enrichment = 3.92, q=1e-04).
 This suggests elincRNAs are more frequently involved in the formation of cohesin-only loops, supporting their roles in modulating promoter-enhancer looping.

 elincRNAs promoter regions are not enriched at TAD boundaries

 As loop anchors are frequently found at TAD boundaries, I next investigated whether similar enrichment would be observed for elincRNAs at TAD boundaries.
 Using Hi-C data (Figure [TAD_loop_def]) I defined TAD boundaries as regions extending inside TADs from the borders until reaching local intra-TAD contacts that exceeds a cut-off threshold (see Methods for details).
 Although elincRNAs promoter regions are enriched at loop anchors relative to other LCL-expressed lincRNAs, no significant enrichment was found for these loci at TAD boundaries (fold enrichment = 1.2, q=0.08, Figure [enrich_boundaries]A).
-Despite the absence of significant elincRNA enrichment at TAD boundaries, dividing TADs into 10 equally sized bins reveals that elincRNAs tend to be more frequently found near the end of the TADs and are depleted in the center of the TADs (bin 5, fold enrichment = 0.37, q=0.06) relative to other LCL-expressed lincRNAs (Figure [enrich_boundaries]B).
-The trend is consistent with their enrichment at loop anchors, which are enriched at TAD boundaries (fold enrichment =1.74 , q<1e-3, not shown).
+Despite the absence of significant elincRNA enrichment at TAD boundaries, dividing TADs into 10 equally sized bins revealed that elincRNAs tend to be more frequently found near the end of the TADs and are depleted in the center of the TADs (bin 5, fold enrichment = 0.37, q=0.06) relative to other LCL-expressed lincRNAs (Figure [enrich_boundaries]B).
+The trend is consistent with their enrichment at loop anchors, which are also enriched at TAD boundaries (fold enrichment =1.74 , q<1e-3).

-This lack of significant enrichment of elincRNAs at TAD boundaries may be a consequence of poor resolution of the current Hi-C technology, which is restrained to a maximum of 5kb , as well as limitations in the method used to define boundary regions.
-Particularly, I defined TAD boundaries by only extending inwards from TAD borders (see methods for details), therefore all genes located outside of defined TADs but close to a TAD border would be unaccounted for in the analysis.
+This lack of significant enrichment of elincRNAs at TAD boundaries may be a consequence of poor resolution of the current Hi-C technology, which is restrained to a maximum of 5kb , as well as limitations in the method I have applied to define boundary regions.
+Briefly, I defined TAD boundaries by extending inwards from TAD borders (see Methods for details), therefore all genes located outside of defined TADs but lie close to a TAD border would be unaccounted for in the analysis.

 elincRNAs are associated with high DNA:DNA contacts within TADs